 You notice that it’s making some odd sounds.
 One of the signs that you need an ac repair is if your unit is making a lot of sounds.
 As a matter of fact, it’s actually not supposed to make any noises at all.
 For instance, a telling sound that your fan is going out is if you hear a bit of a clanking sound.
 Therefore, if you hear anything abnormal coming from your unit, call a commercial hvac installation technician as soon as possible.
 Something is definitely not right and calling an air conditioning repair service is an important decision you should make.

 You see that it’s leaking water.
 Something else that an HVAC unit is not supposed to do is leak water.
-So if you happen to notice some puddles around your unit, have it inspected.
+So if you happen to notice some puddles around your unit, have an air conditioning repair services.
 If you don’t do so, that could lead to some really costly problems, including the possibility of having to replace the unit altogether.